Tsourdox/useful-state-hooks/README.md

 Apart from the normal `set` function, there are four more functions that can be used to set the state.

-These are `add`, `update`, `remove` and `sort`.
+- `add`, `update`, `remove` and `sort`.

+- They will change the state without introducing duplicates.

+When **working with objects** a second argument must be passed to the hook.
+It defines a key which is used to check equality of two objects.

+---

 #### **Add**

 Appends to the end of the list.
 Supports the spread operator aswell.
-Will not add the value to the list if it is already in it, preventing duplicates.

 ```
 setMessages.add(['Foo']);